-The Structured Decision Making Risk Assessment (SDMRA) is a household-based assessment focused on the characteristics of the caregivers and children living in that household.
-By completing the SDMRA following the Safety Assessment, the worker obtains an objective appraisal of the risk to a child.
-The SDMRA informs when services may or must be offered.
+The purpose of this policy is to provide guidance on how to complete a Structured Decision Making Risk Assessment (SDMRA).
+The SDMRA focuses on the characteristics of the caregivers and children living in a household.
+Completing the SDMRA in conjunction with the Safety Assessment gives caseworkers an objective appraisal of the risk to a child, and identifies if services are needed.